spiwokv/Rtutorial/lessons/09_two_sample_t_test.md

 ### Two-sample t-test
 Let us skip a "manual" version of the t-test and proceed directly to the function `t.test`.
-There are two vatriants of two-sample t-test, one for eqaul variances and one for inequal variances.
+There are two vatriants of two-sample t-test, one for equal variances and one for inequal variances.
 First let us test whether the variances are equal:
 ```R
 healthy<-rnorm(10, mean=12.3, sd=3.3)